FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 ## 3. Our Limitations

-We understand that when people ask questions, their goal is to obtain help from the community.
+We understand that when participants ask questions, their goal is to obtain help from the community.
 Please be aware that the FreeRADIUS community is not large.
-The project has three core members, who are not 100% dedicated to FreeADIUS.
+The project has three core members, none of whom are dedicated 100% to FreeADIUS.
 The project has about seventy modules, each of which has complex behavior.
 All of that code, test cases, and documentation has to be updated with limited resources.